Personalisation

 - template

-Custom personalisation will not work if you use these fields.
+Using these fields will cause custom personalisation to fail.
 This includes any variations, for example, if you add spaces, punctuation, and upper or lower case letters.

 ((GP_phoneNumber))